cmdocumentation/housing-affordability-analysis/README.md

 **Why this matters:** While immigrants are more likely than non-immigrants to face extreme burden, the rate does **not increase with career progression**—it actually **decreases slightly** from 6.60% (age 25–34) to 5.72% (age 45–54).

+---

+## Interpretation

+### What the Data Actually Shows

+**1. Immigrants face a real but time-limited affordability gap.** The burden is most acute in the 25–44 age range (early and mid-career), where immigrants are 1.7–2.0x more likely to spend 30%+ on housing.
+This reflects barriers to initial credential recognition, lower early-career wages, or concentrated settlement in high-cost areas.

+**2. The gap narrows significantly with age.** By age 55–64 and beyond, immigrants and non-immigrants show converging patterns of housing affordability.
+This indicates that immigrants do achieve financial stability—they are not permanently disadvantaged, but rather face a delayed trajectory.

+**3. Low-burden housing improves steadily for immigrants.** Nearly half of immigrants aged 55+ achieve low-burden housing (<15%), suggesting successful long-term wealth accumulation and housing security despite early-career challenges.

+**4. Extreme burden (50%+) is neither widespread nor worsening.** Only 5–6% of working-age immigrants spend half or more of income on shelter, and this rate improves with age rather than worsening.

+**5. Convergence extends into retirement (65+).** By age 65+, immigrant and non-immigrant high-burden rates are nearly equal (19.65% vs. 14.58%, a 1.3x ratio—down from 2.0x at ages 35–44).
+This suggests affordability recovery persists even when income sources shift to retirement benefits, though survivor bias and income-support programs specific to seniors may partially explain this pattern.

+---

+### Questions Requiring Further Investigation

+**Note:** The 65+ findings on convergence are suggestive but require careful interpretation, as retirement income dynamics (CPP, OAS, pensions) differ substantively from employment-based income.
+The mechanisms driving 65+ convergence may differ from those operating in ages 20–64.

+The data demonstrates correlation, not causation.
+The most likely mechanisms driving the observed burden trajectory are:

+#### Income Recognition Effect (High Confidence)
+- **Prediction:** Immigrant wage growth should exceed non-immigrant growth in years 5–10
+- **Evidence needed:** Longitudinal wage data by arrival cohort

+#### Housing Transition Effect (Medium Confidence)
+- **Prediction:** Immigrants should show higher rental-to-ownership transitions at ages 45–54
+- **Evidence needed:** Housing tenure data by age and immigrant status

+#### Survivor Bias (Medium Confidence)
+- **Prediction:** Return migration rates should be highest at ages 25–34
+- **Evidence needed:** Linked Census-immigration administrative data

+#### Household Composition Effect (Lower Confidence)
+- **Prediction:** Immigrant household size should decline faster with age
+- **Evidence needed:** Household structure data by age and arrival cohort

+---

+#### Why do immigrants face higher early-career burden?

+The data shows that they do, but not why.
+Possible explanations:

+- **Credential barriers:** Foreign qualifications may not be immediately recognized, forcing initial underemployment
+- **Wage penalties:** Immigrants may earn less in their first years despite equivalent qualifications
+- **Family composition:** Immigrants may support larger households or send remittances, affecting shelter-cost ratios
+- **Settlement concentration:** Immigrants may concentrate in high-cost metropolitan areas
+- **Selection effects:** Immigration policy may select for specific demographics or occupational categories

+To determine causation, we would need:

+- Longitudinal wage and income data by arrival year and education level
+- Occupational distribution by immigrant status and age
+- Geographic settlement data and housing-market-adjusted analysis
+- Household composition and family support patterns

+---

+## Critical Data Limitations

+### 1. The Most Housing-Insecure Are Invisible

+This dataset excludes households spending >100% of income on shelter—a critical gap that likely understates early-career immigrant burden:

+- Households drawing down savings, relying on informal income, or in severe housing insecurity are not counted
+- Immigrants who left Canada are not in the 2021 Census
+- **Consequence:** The true affordability challenge for early-career immigrants (25–44) is likely more acute than these numbers show.
+Immigrants who experienced severe housing insecurity or departed Canada are not counted in the Census.
+The recovery observed at ages 45–54 may partially reflect survivor bias—if unsuccessful immigrants emigrated, the remaining sample is systematically skewed toward those who achieved stability.

+### 2. Statistical Precision Varies by Group

+Data from the 2021 Census 25% sample.
+Non-immigrant cohorts are substantially larger than immigrant cohorts:

+- **Non-immigrants aged 25–34:** 3,355,560 respondents
+- **Immigrants aged 25–34:** 1,067,415 respondents

+**Consequence:** Immigrant estimates have wider confidence intervals and greater sampling variability.
+For example, immigrants aged 25–34 spending 30%+ on shelter are estimated at **23.19% (95% CI: 22.87–23.51%)**, while non-immigrants in the same age group are at **13.30% (95% CI: 13.15–13.44%)**.
+The non-immigrant estimate has narrower confidence bounds (±0.15 pp) due to a larger sample size (3,355,560 vs. 1,067,415), reflecting greater statistical precision.
+This wider uncertainty band applies to all immigrant subgroups and should be considered when interpreting percentage-point differences, particularly for smaller arrival cohorts (e.g., 1980–1990 immigrants) where sampling variability is greater.

+### 3. Geographic Hotspots Are Masked

+This analysis pools all of Canada, obscuring significant regional variation:

+- Toronto and Vancouver likely face more severe affordability crises, but regional data is required to quantify the difference
+- Early-career immigrants concentrated in expensive CMAs likely face much higher burden than shown here
+- Regional patterns of recovery (or lack thereof) are hidden

+**Consequence:** The finding that immigrants recover by mid-career is demonstrated at the national level, but recovery patterns may be attenuated, delayed, or absent in high-cost metropolitan areas (Toronto, Vancouver).
+This analysis cannot determine whether the 45–54 improvement holds uniformly across CMAs or is driven by immigrants in lower-cost regions.
+A geographic breakdown by CMA is necessary to identify regional hotspots and test whether recovery patterns are universal.

+### 4. Causation Is Unknown

+The data shows immigrants face higher early-career burden that decreases by mid-career, but does not explain why.
+Possible mechanisms include:

+- **Income growth:** Immigrants' wages increase as Canadian credentials are recognized and work experience accumulates
+- **Housing transitions:** Immigrants move from expensive rentals to purchased homes or cheaper suburbs
+- **Household composition changes:** Early household size shrinks as dependents become independent
+- **Credential recognition:** Initial underemployment resolves after 5–10 years

+**Consequence:** Policy implications depend on which mechanism is true.
+Income-focused policies address wage penalties; housing-focused policies address affordability; retention-focused policies address emigration.
+Without wage data, housing transition data, or longitudinal tracking, the true driver cannot be determined.

+### 5. Retirement Income Complicates 65+ Interpretation

+The 65+ age group experiences convergence in affordability burdens, but the mechanisms driving this convergence differ from working-age patterns:

+- Income sources shift from employment to CPP, OAS, and pensions—all income-tested or fixed programs that affect housing affordability differently
+- Survivor bias is likely stronger at 65+ (only the most financially stable immigrants remain in Canada)
+- Home equity and housing ownership rates (which determine shelter costs) may differ systematically between immigrants and non-immigrants at this age

+**Consequence:** The convergence at 65+ is real and noteworthy, but cannot be directly compared to working-age patterns.
+It suggests long-term housing stability but does not explain the mechanisms driving the 25–44 burden gap.

+---

-## Recommended Next Steps:
+## Recommended Next Steps

 The current analysis demonstrates correlation but not causation.
 The following datasets would test the proposed mechanisms:

-* **Income Recognition Hypothesis** — Acquire T1 General/T4 wage data stratified by arrival cohort and age.
+1. **Income Recognition Hypothesis** — Acquire T1 General/T4 wage data stratified by arrival cohort and age.
 Prediction: Immigrants' wage growth (years 5–10) should exceed non-immigrants' baseline.

-* **Geographic Variation** — Stratify by Census Metropolitan Area (Toronto, Vancouver, Calgary, Montreal).
+2. **Geographic Variation** — Stratify by Census Metropolitan Area (Toronto, Vancouver, Calgary, Montreal).
 Prediction: Mid-career recovery (45–54 improvement) should hold across high-cost regions.

-* **Survivor Bias** — Cross-reference 2021 Census with immigration administrative records to quantify return migration rates at ages 25–34.
+3. **Survivor Bias** — Cross-reference 2021 Census with immigration administrative records to quantify return migration rates at ages 25–34.
 Prediction: Return rates should be elevated for high-burden immigrants.

-* **Housing Tenure Transitions** — Analyze rental → owner transitions by age and immigrant status.
+4. **Housing Tenure Transitions** — Analyze rental → owner transitions by age and immigrant status.
 Prediction: Immigrants should show accelerated ownership transitions at ages 45–54, explaining burden decline.